 Events & Tickets

 This multi-disciplinary festival will celebrate and explore the early 20th century’s dynamic intellectual and cultural movement centered in New York City’s Harlem, which also impacted the arts world-wide.
 The Harlem Renaissance was a significant period of artistic expression that shared what it meant to be Black in America.
-Michael Tilson Thomas collaborates with conductor Thomas Wilkins—Principal Conductor of the Hollywood Bowl Orchestra and Music Director of the Omaha Symphony—to explore the landmark era’s music, dance, spoken word, theater and more.
+Thomas Wilkins—Principal Conductor of the Hollywood Bowl Orchestra and Music Director of the Omaha Symphony—leads the New World Symphony in a performance of orchestra and chamber music by the great composers of the Harlem Renaissance.

 This event is part of the New World Symphony’s festival I Dream a World: The Harlem Renaissance and Beyond.
 This festival is made possible with support from the NWS Collaborations Fund, the NWS Fund for New Ventures and Bank of America.